-A few simple changes creates an age appropriate room.
+A simple change creates an age appropriate kids bedroom.

-Designer Robyn Karp turns the tot’s room into a big-girl’s room by swapping the toddler bed for a twin.
-Everything else remains unchanged.
+Designer Robyn Karp turns the tot’s room into a kids bedroom for a big-girl room with one simple change.
+First was swapping the toddler bed for a twin.
+Everything else remained unchanged.
 A solid three-color palette of cotton-candy pink, apple green, and bright white afford the luxury of using a vibrant multi-colored floor covering like the one here from Stark.

 The quilted polka-dot upholstered headboard and bed skirt are the only pattern in the room except for a subtle repeat of polka-dots on the framed mirror above the dresser and a toss pillow.
 We see a glimpse of a crystal chandy — so popular in girly-girl rooms and, of course, Ms. Karp’s signature sheepskin-covered pouf that appears in many of the spaces she designs.